tariq-islam/msa-workshop/lab3.md

 6. Back in the OpenShift Explorer view, right click on your project and select `New >> Application`
 7. In the pop up window, scroll down until you find the `wineapp` template that you just imported.
 Click `Next`.
 8. In the next window, select the `APPLICATION_DOMAIN` value and edit it.
-Change it to your OpenShift subdomain.
+Change it to your OpenShift subdomain if not already done.
 For the CDK this is `10.1.2.2.nip.io`.
 ![Image](3_2.png)

 9. Click `Finish`